OceanOutcomes/ocean-outcomes/README.md

 ```

 When running `rake serve` you should see something similar to `Server address: http://127.0.0.1:4000/`.
 Visit that address to view the site.

+# Trouble shooting

+If you run into an error like `error: call to undeclared function 'ffi_prep_closure` you can try [this stackoverflow answer](https://github.com/ffi/ffi/issues/869#issuecomment-810890178).
+This seems to happen with M1 macs.